scionproto/scion/acceptance/common/README.md

 command with `--help` flag.
 Furthermore, a test should have one class per sub-command that sub-classes `common.CmdBase` (see below).

-`TestBase` registers two flags that also can be set using environment variables:

-- `--artifacts/ACCEPTANCE_ARTIFACTS` defines the directory for artifacts (required)

 The sub-commands should sub-class `common.CmdBase`. `CmdBase` has defined some common properties and methods that are useful for test writing and interacting with the infrastructure, such as: